Where will I be working?

 Local Hosts returning for a subsequent season with us re-join in stages from March onwards.

-The contract termination date is 6th October 2025, although this may be extended, depending on business levels.
+The contract termination date is 5th October 2026, although this could be extended, depending on business levels.

 What hours will I work?

-A schedule of individual rota days on and off for the whole season is provided at the end of the training period.
-Rotas detailing daily shift times and work location are issued on a weekly basis.
-All Local Hosts are scheduled one full Saturday and Sunday weekend off in four and all other days off will generally be on weekdays.
+Full-time Local Hosts will be given a schedule of individual rota days on and off for the entire season on completion of the training period.
+Rotas detailing daily shift times and work locations are issued on a weekly basis, normally three weeks in advance.
+All full-time Local Hosts are scheduled one Saturday and Sunday off in four and all other days off will generally be on weekdays.

 Will I be able to take a holiday?